walkergussler/drawkstep/readme.md

 [graphviz](https://www.graphviz.org/download)

 ##### Potentially useful tip:
-If you do not have root access on your machine, you may find the following configure command useful:
+When configuring graphviz, you may find the following configure command useful:
 ```
 ./configure  --enable-perl=no --enable-python27=yes --enable-java=no --enable-r=no --enable-ruby=no --enable-tcl=no --prefix ~/.local/
 ```